dimitri-edel/organizer-react/README.md

 - **react-toastify** is used to deliver notifications to the user.
 It is very easy to use and has many features right out of the box.
 - **axios** is an easy to use library for processing HTML-requests and HTML-responses.

-## Patterns
+## Reusable Components and Patterns

 ### Calendar
 The name of the component is **Calendar** in components.Calendar.js.
 It renders a calendar on the tasks page (TaskList.js).
 It sole purpose is to let the user pick a date or month, for which a list of tasks will be displayed in the list below.
 It only takes one state hook **setQuery** as a property.when the user clicks on a particular day or clicks on one of the month buttons(previous month, current month, next month), this hook function is executed and the selected query is passed to the parent component **TaskList**.
-It also renders an abbriviated list of tasks in each box with the day number.
+It also renders an abbreviated list of tasks in each box with the day number.

 The styling classes are defined in styles.Calendar.module.css.

 The Calendar is organized in ControlPanel with three buttons (previous month, current month, next month) and a grid with day numbers.
 The grid with day numbers is organized in rows and cells.
-The three dimensional array named **calendar_cells** holds the day numbers and a list of tasks for the respective day - **calenndar_cells[row][column][attachments]**.
+The three dimensional array named **calendar_cells** holds the day numbers and a list of tasks for the respective day - **calendar_cells[row][column][attachments]**.
 It was the first and only react class component I ever wrote.
 Which made me appreciate the function components all the more The best solution would be to write it over as a function component.
 It works fine, but I consider it the problem child.
 The code looks convoluted and inflexible.
 I chose to write my own calendar, because I did not like **react-calendar** and I was eager to find out if I could write one of my own.
 However, I was just beginning to learn about react at the time I wrote it.

 ### Tasks (Listing)